Popular College Application Essay Prompts and Topics

 Prompt 25 - If you can time travel to any time or place, where would you go?

 A writer can choose a historical or personal moment while writing such an application.
-Begin with discussing its personal importance no matter and your desire to experience it.
-Later on, describe your personal connection to it.
+Begin with discussing its importance no matter and your desire to experience it.
+Later on, describe your connection to it.

 Prompt 26 - What advice can you give to a high school student?